CAAPIM/apim-charts/examples/ingress/readme.md

 Use `gatewayClassName: contour` in your Gateway API configuration.

 ### Envoy Gateway
 Envoy Gateway is a Gateway API-native controller.
+Envoy Gateway supports `HTTPRoute` and `TLSRoute` (TLS passthrough).

 See the [Envoy Gateway quickstart](https://gateway.envoyproxy.io/docs/tasks/quickstart/#installation) for more detail.